Full Sail Partners Blog | Amanda Roussel

 Posted by Amanda Roussel on May 12, 2021

 Is my firm ready to make the transition from Deltek Vision to Vantagepoint?
 The answer to this trending question remains the same – it depends on your firm’s needs since there are several factors that should be taken into consideration when determining your upgrade timeline.
 Deltek has recently shared that Vision will be supported beyond January 2023.
-Which means firms can upgrade in a timeframe that aligns with their calendars and needs.
+This means firms can upgrade in a timeframe that aligns with their calendars and needs.
 Let’s take a look at some of the factors that are affecting decisions around a target upgrade date.

 Is it time to upgrade